giellalt/lang-sms/sms.md

 Sg_Nom: vow_mono:vow_short:vow_high:pal_no:cns_gem_ss_type
 1.1.1.1.1.1.
 Sg_Nom="short_vowel|geminate" Sg_Gen="long_vowel|voiced_geminate"

-See also: NMN_KUSS-PLC, which is the same, but minus PL forms and certain cases
+See also: NMN_KUSS_PLC, which is the same, but minus PL forms and certain cases
 ## 1. WORDS WITH SINGLE-SYLLABLE NOMINATIVE SINGULARS (2009: 167)
 ## 1.1 Sg.Loc in -âst (no vowel shift, all raised)
 â-stems (Sg.Loc, Ess, Par).